johanpiquet/jopi-loader/README.md

 * For Node.js, it allows:
   * Importing CSS, images, font.
-  * When imported the value returned is the full path to the resource.
+  * When imported, the value returned is the full path to the resource.
   * Ex: `import cssFilePath from "my-style.css"`.

 It's also export a module for EsBuild, to enable css-modules.